VeraLiconaResearchGroup/OCSANA-Plus/docs/source/_build/html/_sources/sfa.rst.txt

 =====

-The SFA algorithm (`Lee and Cho, 2018 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5869720/>`_) estimates the steady state activity of a node by a linear differenceequation that considers:
+The SFA algorithm (`Lee and Cho, 2018 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5869720/>`_) estimates the steady state activity of a node by a linear difference equation that considers:

-1. the activity of a
+1. The activity of a node at the previous time step
-2. the effect and influence of incoming edges to
+2. The effect (activating or inhibiting) and influence of incoming edges to a node
-3. the initial activities of the node.
+3. The initial activities of the node

 -----------------------------
 Running SFA in Cytoscape